OKRs For Product Management

 Much more than a simple goal-setting worksheet, OKR is an ongoing process, one that teams usually set up on quarterly timelines.
 By promoting regular engagement, collaboration, and open communication around OKRs, you can integrate them into your established product management team culture.

 The daily, weekly, and monthly work of tracking, reviewing, and revising OKRs is where the real work begins.
 A streamlined OKR space makes this work more efficient and more fun for your team to engage.
 Ready to try it out?
-Start using Koan for free with our product management templates.
+Consider using Koan as you roll out your OKRs with your teams.